raul-arrieta/Terraform-Outputs/README.md

 This task will execute 'terraform output -json' command within the provided "Path to Terraform scripts" and map all these values to pipeline variables.

+It is possible to indicate if you want to map the sensitive outputs as secrets (thanks to [@joseph-passineau](https://github.com/joseph-passineau) :blush:).

 You can also provide a common prefix that will be applied to each of the variable names.

 Optionally a path to Terraform assembly can be provided.
 If it's available in PATH this value can be leave empty.